-- (vi) Operational Risk; - (vii) Liquidity Risk; - (viii) Risk of excessive leverage; - 11.
-With regard to credit risk exposures of a nominal amount per transaction which represents 0.5% of the Bank's Common Equity Tier 1 capital and at least € 5 million: - (i) Employees who are responsible for initiating credit proposals or structuring credit products which can result in such credit risk exposures; or - (ii) Employees who have authority to take, approve or veto a decision on such credit risk exposures; - or - (iii) Employees who are members of Committees which have the authority to take the decisions referred to in points (i) or (ii); - 12.
-Employees who individually or, as members of Committees, have authority to take, approve or veto a decision on transactions on the trading book which in aggregate meet one of the following thresholds: - (i) where the standardized approach is used, an own funds requirement for market risks which represents 0.5% or more of the Bank's Common Equity Tier 1 capital; or - (ii) where an internal model-based approach is approved for regulatory purposes, 5% or more of the Bank's internal value-at-risk limit for trading book exposures at a 99%; - 13.
-Employees with managerial responsibility for a group of employees who have individual authorities to commit the Bank to transactions and either of the following conditions is met: - (i) the sum of those authorities equals or exceeds a threshold set out in point 11(i), point 11(ii) or point 12(i); - (ii) where an internal model-based approach is approved for regulatory purposes those authorities amount to 5 % or more of the Bank's internal value-at-risk limit for trading book exposures at 99%.
-Where the Bank does not calculate a value-atrisk at the level of that employee the value-at-risk limits of employees under the management of this employee shall be added up; - 14.
+- (iii) Employees who are members of Committees which have the authority to take the decisions referred to in points (i) or (ii); - 12.
+Employees who individually or, as members of Committees, have authority to take, approve or veto a decision on transactions on the trading book which in aggregate meet one of the following thresholds: - (i) where the standardized approach is used, an own funds requirement for market risks which represents 0.5% or more of the Bank's Common Equity Tier 1 capital; or - (ii) where an internal model-based approach is approved for regulatory purposes, 5% or more of the Bank's internal value-at-risk limit for trading book exposures at a 99%: - 13.
+Employees with managerial responsibility for a group of employees who have individual authorities to commit the Bank to transactions and either of the following conditions is met: - (i) the sum of those authorities equals or exceeds a threshold set out in point 11(i), point 11(ii) or point 12(i); - where an internal model-based approach is approved for regulatory purposes those authorities amount to 5 % or more of the Bank's internal value-at-risk limit for trading book exposures at 99%.
+Where the Bank does not calculate a value-at-risk at the level of that employee the value-at-risk limits of employees under the management of this employee shall be added up; - 14.
 Employees who have the authority or, are members of Committees that have the authority to approve or veto the introduction of new products; - 15.
 Employees who have managerial responsibility for employees who meet one of the criteria set out in points (1) to (14);